Chronic Pain And Levodopa Therapy in Parkinson’s Disease Patients

 Pain is a frequent non-motor symptom in patients with Parkinson’s disease (PD) and appears to be related to low levels of dopamine.
 This study describes the characteristics of chronic pain in a group of PD patients undergoing levodopa therapy.

 The most prevalent type of pain was nociceptive (71.4%), musculoskeletal and dystonic, but neuropathic pain accounted for the highest pain score according to the Parkinson’s Disease Pain Classification System (45.5±30.08).
 Patients with neuropathic, nociplastic, or nociceptive pain upon wearing-off were those who responded to levodopa (p=0.999).
-Patients with pain upon wearing-off had higher scores in the affective/motivational dimension according to the McGill questionnaire (p=0.022).
+According to the McGill questionnaire, patients with pain upon wearing-off had higher scores in the affective/motivational dimension (p=0.022).

 Using a new pain classification and scoring tool, this study corroborates a good response to levodopa in PD-related pain.